Mao: The Unknown Story: Sino-Japanese War

-Chang and Halliday write that in comparison to official history provided by the Chinese authorities that Communist forces waged a tough guerrilla war against the Imperial Japanese Army, in truth they rarely fought the Japanese.
+Chang and Halliday write that contra official history provided by the Chinese authorities that Communist forces waged a tough guerrilla war against the Imperial Japanese Army, in truth they rarely fought the Japanese.
 Mao was more interested in saving his forces for fighting against the Chinese Nationalists.
 On the few occasions that the Communists did fight the Japanese, Mao was very angry.

 Communist sleeper agents

 Notable members of the KMT were claimed to have been secretly working for the Chinese Communists.
 One such sleeper agent was Hu Zongnan, a senior National Revolutionary Army general.
 Hu's son objected to this description and his threat of legal action led Chang's publishers in Taiwan to abandon the release of the book there.

 Korean War

-Rather than reluctantly entering the conflict as the Chinese government suggests, Mao is shown to have deliberately entered the Korean War, having promised Chinese troops to Kim Il Sung (then leader of North Korea) before the conflict started.
+Rather than reluctantly entering the Korean War as the Chinese government suggests, Mao is shown to have deliberately entered the conflict, having promised Chinese troops to Kim Il Sung (then leader of North Korea) before the conflict started.
 Also, the book details Mao's desperation in needing economic and military aid promised by the Soviets, as the prime motivating factor in backing Kim Il-sung's invasion of South Korea.
 Halliday had previously conducted research into this conflict, publishing his book Korea: The Unknown War.